JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::sources::update()

-This function updates the package list and upgrades the system.
+This function updates the package list and upgrades the system. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L1102-L1160)

 *function has no options*